joe-p/algo-models-rs/docs/research/ffi_the_rpc_bindagen.md

 - We should not own the RPC contract (the service should)
 - RPC should not have any abstractions (no more statusAfterBlock vs waitForBlock)
-- Fundamentally bound to hand-crafted packages composed of the primitives in each native language

 Luke Warm Thoughts:

 We should be able to design the interfaces in a way where all boundaries are respected.
 The POST endpoints for RPC accept Bytes.
-This requires no integration nor knowledge
+This requires no integration nor special knowledge.

-Final Thoughts:

-- Codegen Rust + TS RPC libraries
--